 When you open your video, a dialog box will appear where you will be able to rotate the movie and change the contrast before as shown in the screenshot below.
-Before accepting the movie to be imported use the frame slider to make sure you see no blurring of the motion.
-If you do ask your instructor if the range of motion is good enough for analysis, if not you may need to change the shutter speed in ProCam.
+Before accepting the movie to be imported use the frame slider to make sure you do not see significant blurring of the motion.
+If you do, ask your instructor if the range of motion is good enough for analysis.
+If not, you need to change the shutter speed in ProCam.

-The lower right corner displays a dialog box with instructions for each step during your movie analysis.
+The lower right corner displays a dialog box with instructions for each step during movie analysis.
 To the left of the video screen is the progress indicator.
 It will highlight the step you are currently performing.

-Below the video display is the Video Controls for moving within your AVI movie.
-The slider bar indicating the displayed frame can also be used to move within the movie.
-The slider bar for the zoom allows you to zoom in on the red cursor on a frame, which is useful when collecting data (see "Data Collection" section).
+Below the video display is the Video Controls for moving within the video.
+The slider bar indicating the displayed frame can select any frame within the movie.
+The zoom slider allows you to zoom within a frame when calibrating and collecting data.
 Directly to the right of the Video Controls is the Main Controls.
-The Main Control box is your primary session control.
 Use the Main Control buttons to navigate back and forth through the steps shown in the progress box.
 The red Quit Motion Lab button closes the program.